 - 1. Select the area of the photo that will remain. - 2.
 Click the Crop Tool on the Tools Palette to crop the image.
+You can also select Crop from the Edit menu.

 Note: A selection must be made in order to use the Crop Tool.